 delighted to meet you!
 I’m aruna.

-I study how molecules behave at surfaces using spectroscopic techniques.
+I use spectroscopy and custom instrumentation to study how molecules behave at surfaces and interfaces.

-My research focuses on developing new ways to study molecular environments at interfaces using nonlinear optical techniques — particularly vibrational sum-frequency generation (SFG) spectroscopy.
+My doctoral research focused on developing novel techniques to better understand the molecular behaviour at interfaces using nonlinear optical spectroscopy, particularly vibrational sum-frequency generation spectroscopy.

 when I’m not working